recipedude/Schooling/Free to Learn.md

 Spoiling, letting children explore/be free spoils kids?
 Nope, opposite.
 Bright, well adjusted

-Today in modern education we don’t beat children like in the biblical old school systems, we drug them, or shame them
+Today in modern education, we don’t beat children like in the biblical old school systems; we drug them, or shame them

-Schools we more worried about reading the wrong stuff, by directing can help to control thought.
+Schools are more worried about reading the wrong stuff; directing can help control thought.

-If the goal were to encourage critical thinking and diversity of thought one would never model a school system the way modern schools are organized that explicitly indoctrinate and foster obedience.
+If the goal were to encourage critical thinking and diversity of thought, one would never model a school system the way modern schools are organized, which explicitly indoctrinate and foster obedience.

-Home directed self directed education
+Home-directed self-directed education

 Can make friends easily, able to look adults in the eye